Board Game Trivia Quiz Questions and Answers

 A: It was the development of chromolithography, a

-technological achievement that made bold, richly colored images available at affordable prices.
+achievement that made bold, richly colored images available at affordable prices.

 Games cost as little as how much?